1 Part Course |

 Advanced Business Valuations

-2 Part Course | Learn advanced business valuation skills from recent deal case studies with practical exercises involving problem areas
+Learn advanced skills from recent deal case studies with practical exercises involving problem areas

 Part One

-Advanced Discounted Cashflow Valuation
+Advanced Discounted Cash Flow Valuation

-• Applications – modelling Capex flows and working capital movements
+• Applications – modelling Capex flows and working capital movements:

-• understanding the linkage between reinvestment rate, growth and risk
+• Understanding the linkage between reinvestment rate, growth and risk

-• Fade rates on long-term cashflows
+• Fade rates on long-term cash flows

 • alternatives to the classic terminal value perpetuity